 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this area.
-Commute by walking is the most popular way to get to work amongst Singer Park occupants.
+Finance and insurance are the dominant industries in this market.
+Commute by walking is the most popular way to get to work amongst Singer Park residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.

 Real time and historical data on commercial real estate listings in Singer Park.